 How Criterion Can Help

-“Criterion has demonstrated an industry-leading knowledge of ADA, WCAG and Section 508 compliance.
+“Criterion has demonstrated an industry-leading knowledge of ADA web compliance, WCAG and Section 508 compliance.
 Their online accessibility training courses helped our development staff implement long-term web accessibility best practices which will help us stay compliant.
 The changes we’ve implemented to date have allowed us to offer an online product that is better all around.”